 Many eye care practitioners also like BioTrue and SofLens, two daily disposable lens families offered by Bausch & Lomb.

-Like almost all recently launched daily lenses, Biotrue ONEday lenses are silicone hydrogel based and due to a wetting agent, provide a high level of hydration and oxygen transmission for added comfort and less dryness.
-The unique MoistureSeal technology is another highlight of these lenses as they maintain 95% of the lens moisture for a full 16 hours.
+Unlike almost all recently launched daily lenses (which are silicone hydrogel based), Biotrue ONEday lenses are nonionic hydrogel based with a high level of hydration and oxygen transmission for added comfort and less dryness.
+The unique MoistureSeal technology promises to maintain 95% of the lens moisture for a full 16 hours.

 Aged well, we still - even in 2020 - like the SofLens daily disposable lenses for one main reason: price.
 They are one of the least expensive daily replaceable lenses you can find and win the category 'Best Daily Contact Lens for Budget Conscious Patients'.
 While they are not silicone based, they are a time-proven non-ionic polymer daily lens with a 59% water content and a very attractive price tag.
 The daily cost per eye for Soflens Dailies is in the $0.39 - $0.64 range, a price range usually reserved for monthly replaceable lenses.

 If you have worn daily-wear lenses for many years, you probably came across CIBA Vision, a company that had entered the soft contact lens market in the early 80s, and later changed into Alcon Inc. Alcon's top daily contact lens product lines include the DAILIES AquaComfort Plus, the DAILIES Total1 and the brand-new PRECISION1.